We all know where he went, but where did Christopher Columbus come from? Scientists finally try to solve riddle

 Widely considered to have been born in Genoa in Italy, other theories have suggested Columbus may also have come from parts of Spain, Portugal, Croatia and even Poland.

 “I am aware that this is going to be difficult.
 These fragments are very degraded.
 I have to be realistic.
-But I have great hopes,” said Dr José Antonio Lorente, an expert in legal and forensic medicine at the University of Granada who is leading the project, told The Independent.
+But I have great hopes,” Dr Jose Antonio Lorente, an expert in legal and forensic medicine at the University of Granada who is leading the project, told The Independent.

 “Personally I think that this investigation will serve to disprove certain theories rather than prove other theories.
 I don’t doubt that Columbus was from Italy but we have to confirm this.”